arnonate/horizon-cycling/src/pages/index.md

 image: /img/checkpoint.jpg
 heading: The Best Damn Bike Shop in the Midwest
 description: >-
-  HORIZON CYCLING is St. Joesph’s only retail bicycle shop.
+  HORIZON CYCLING is St. Joseph’s only retail bicycle shop.
 Established in 2012, Horizon Cycling is a staple in the St. Joseph cycling community.